phunanon/Insitux/README.md

   [0 2] "bye"
   [1 _] "hey")
 → "hey"

+;Like match, but instead matches on if passing the value to each argument[x+1] ;  function returns truthy
+(satisfy 10
+  (< 100) "Greater than 100"
+  (< 10) "Greater than 10"
+  pos?
+"Greater than 0"
+  "0 or below")
+→ "Greater than 0"

 ;Tests each argument and returns true or false if all arguments are truthy ;Note: short-circuits evaluation after falsy argument